Port Huron, MI – The Joint Commission, in conjunction

 help us improve care overall for our community.”

 According to Joint Commission Disease-Specific Certification Executive Director Jean Range, “Certification is a voluntary process.
-The Joint Commission commends Port Huron Hospital for successfully undertaking this challenge to elevate its standard of care and instill confidence in the community it serves.”
+The Joint Commission commends McLaren Port Huron for successfully undertaking this challenge to elevate its standard of care and instill confidence in the community it serves.”

 Developed in collaboration with the American Stroke Association and launched in 2003, The Joint Commission's Primary Stroke Center Certification program is based on the Brain Attack Coalition's "Recommendations for the Establishment of Primary Stroke Centers."
 Certification is available only to stroke programs in Joint Commission-accredited acute care hospitals.